Home Compare ORA.PA vs UTDI.DE

 Price setup map for ORA.PA and UTDI.DE Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer ORA.PAUTDI.DE Relative valuation Structural strength

-The two profiles are relatively close, but the price setup still leans toward United Internet AG.
+United Internet AG and Orange S.A. look relatively close on structure, but the price setup still leans toward United Internet AG.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.